ibm-cloud-docs/satellite/ts-location-missing-location.md

 You are granted access to another user's {{site.data.keyword.satelliteshort}} location.
 However, when you list locations, you do not see the location.
 {: tsSymptoms}

-The location owner might have scoped your {{site.data.keyword.satelliteshort}} access in {{site.data.keyword.cloud_notm}} IAM to only the `location` resource type, which prevents the location from returning unless you target the regional endpoint that the location is managed from.
+The location owner might have scoped your {{site.data.keyword.satelliteshort}} access in {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) to only the `location` resource type, which prevents the location from returning unless you target the regional endpoint that the location is managed from.
 {: tsCauses}

 Target the regional endpoint, or ask the location owner to update your permissions.